bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 }
 ```

+Here is a visualisation of the approach that I have prepared to ease your understanding.
+The red ball is the new texel (texture element) that the viewer sees after computing the parallax shift.
+Notice how the vector $$p$$ (length of the red line) changes as we vary the viewing angle.

+** insert visualisation **

 Below are the results of this implementation in two different lighting models, **Blinn-Phong** and **Cook-Torrance + Oren-Nayar**.

 <details markdown="1">